superc-lang/scc/README.md

 * The first step creates a new file; `<filename>.sc.i` which contains the expanded Super C source code;
 * The Super C compiler creates an AST (abstract syntax tree) from the `<filename>.sc.i` file;
 * The Super C AST is converted into a 'standard C' AST; (the actual conversion and most important step)
-* From the standard C AST we generage a new `.i` file with the final standard C compliant source code;
+* From the standard C AST we generate a `.i` file containing the final standard C compliant code;
 * The source code generated from the `.i` file is compiled by GCC into the final binary;
 * The `.i` extension on files indicates to GCC that the file has already been preprocessed, so GCC skips that step;
 * You will need to refer to the `.i` file during debugging, because GCC will be generating syntax errors from it!